k-flouris/cmf/README.md

 Then navigate to http://localhost:8008 to view logs.

-## Major Differences Versus Non-Square Codebase

-Besides the differences listed in the first section, there are major code changes allowing canonical manifold flows to function in this codebase.

 ## CMF Density

 The main workhorse of the codebase is the `NonSquareHeadDensity` class (in `cif/models/components/densities/non_square.py`), which allows for specification of canonical manifold flows.
 This class acts as a `Density` object, and specifies the head of the canonical manifold learning flows.